 3 Natural Pools and One Pebble Beach in the North

 Another fantastic spot for swimming is located in Porto Moniz in the northwest of Madeira.
 Natural and human-made seawater pools protect swimmers from the rough sea and the strong currents.

 The pools are open to the public in summer from 9 am-7 pm and in winter from 10 am-5 pm.
 A small entrance fee of 1.50 € for adults is requested.

 What I like most is the location and how the landscape and the rocks were combined with these pools.
 The sea in the north is rough not safe for swimming but these pools are outstanding and you easily spend an entire day here.

-We visited the pools multiple times and even on a windy day, it was worth coming here.
-Inhal this clean and pure sea breeze is great for respiratory diseases.
+We visited the pools multiple times, and even on a windy day, it was worth coming here.
+Inhal this clean and pure sea breeze is excellent for respiratory diseases.
+Google Maps Location